Inbibo/adonisfx_docs/docs/maya/simshape.md

 > - If **D** is not provided, the simulation will not produce activations.
 > - If **A** is not provided, the system will use the input mesh to the deformer (**S**) as animated mesh.

-## Create AdnSimshape

 When initially creating an AdnSimshape deformer, it is possible to add both a **Simulated Mesh** and a **Rest Mesh**, or only add a **Simulated Mesh**.
-The process to create an AdnSimshape deformer is the following:
+The process to create an AdnSimshape deformer is:

   1. Select the **Rest Mesh** (optional), then the **Simulated Mesh**.
   2. Press the ![Simshape button](images/adn_simshape.png){style="width:4%"} in the AdonisFX shelf or press *Simshape* in AdonisFX menu under the *Create* section.
 If the shelf button is double-clicked or the option box in the menu is selected a window will be displayed where a custom name and initial attribute values can be set.